What is Behavioral Segmentation?

 Understanding the qualitative is important, but in terms of tactics, it’s quantitative data that will tell you the most about your customers and potential customers.

-Segmentation is powered by customer data.
+Behavioral segmentation is powered by customer data.
 Knowing exactly who your customers and regular users are, where they’re from, how much time they spend on your site, and where they’re browsing can give you a full understanding of how each customer navigates your funnel — and where you can best nudge them into making a purchase.

-Types of Behavioral Segmentation
+Behavioral Segmentation Use Cases

 1. Segmenting by Customer Journey